arnab000/Teebay/README.md

 # Teebay

 Teebay is a web application built with React, Apollo Client, NestJS, GraphQL, and Prisma.
-It allows users to browse and purchase t-shirts online.
-The application uses Docker Compose to manage the containers.
+It allows users to browse and purchase products online.
 ## Getting Started

 To get started with the application, follow these steps: